-How to get your Automatic watch to restart or stop running slowly
+How do I get my GX1-A or Rebel-A to restart or stop running slowly?

-If your automatic watch is running slowly or stops working altogether, you need to first make sure it's properly and fully wound.
+If your GX1-A or Rebel-A is running slowly or stops working altogether, you need to first make sure it's properly and fully wound.
 Watch the clip below to make sure you're on the right track:

 What does fully wound mean?

-- The LIV GX1-A has a 38-hour power reserve, meaning that when fully wound and not worn, it will run for approximately 38 hours before stopping.
+- The LIV GX1-A or Rebel-A has a 38-hour power reserve, meaning that when fully wound and not worn, it will run for approximately 38 hours before stopping.

 - It's important to understand what fully wound means, as some people wrongly assume that just by wearing an automatic mechanical watch it will fully wind up by itself.
 That is not the case.
 The truth is that an automatic watch needs first to be fully wound and charged up by turning the crown.
 Then, by wearing the watch, the automatic movement will continue to hold the charge.